 Felix is a PhD student studying quantitative research methods in psychology.
 His research examines how people plan, report and interpret the results of psychological experiments, with the goal of improving the accuracy of inferences and providing practical heuristics to guide the interpretation of results.

-Elise Gould is a PhD student studying reproducibility and transparency of decisions in ecology and conservation.
-Her research interests include data science, decision analysis, ecological modelling.
+Elliot is a PhD student at the School of BioSciences, University of Melbourne, with a background in applied ecology.
+Elliot is studying reproducibility and transparency of decisions in ecology and conservation.
+Elliot’s research interests include data science, decision analysis, ecological modelling.

-Dr Bonnie Wintle is a Research Fellow in the School of BioSciences with a background in ecology.
+Bonnie is a Research Fellow in the School of Biosciences at the University of Melbourne, and a senior researcher in IMeRG.
+She develops structured methods for eliciting and aggregating quantitative and qualitative judgements from groups of experts, to support better decision and policy making.
 She’s interested in expertise, uncertainty and prediction, amongst other things.